-

 The proposed mine plan for the resource seeks to produce up to eight million dry tonnes of washed and screened bauxite over a life of more than 20 years.

-Keep up to date on how we are working with the local community and government regulatory bodies to progress the Aurukun Bauxite Project.
+Keep up to date on how we are working with the local community and our stakeholders to progress the Aurukun Bauxite Project.

 We are committed to building and maintaining collaborative relationships with the community based on openness and integrity.